Proof Point Podcast Branding

 Cybersecurity guru Paul Miller unpacks practical steps and best practices to arm your team against digital intrusions.
 Emphasizing that even savvy internet users can fall prey to sophisticated phishing attacks, Paul shares insights into the value of two-factor authentication and the necessity of keeping software up to date.
 By prioritizing complex passwords and using encrypted password storage, businesses and individuals can enhance their lines of defense.
 He also provides practical safety tips for mobile device usage, outlining why updating to modern browsers is not just for improved performance but also for reinforced security against hackers who exploit vulnerabilities in outdated systems.
 Demystifying cybersecurity, Paul equips listeners with the tools to safeguard their digital footprints.

-In this episode of Proof Point, Stacie Porter Bilger chats with Paul Miller, the Web Development Project Coordinator at Proof Digital, about the complexities of protecting your digital presence from malicious activities.
+In this episode of Proof Point, Stacie Porter Bilger chats with Paul Miller, the IT Operations Manager at Proof Digital, about the complexities of protecting your digital presence from malicious activities.
 Paul reveals actionable insights to bolster your cybersecurity protocols, from the value of multifactor authentication to the unexpected avenues through which hackers infiltrate virtual spaces, the power of complex passwords, and the nuances of thwarting phishing schemes.

 Resources mentioned in this episode: